GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/stepped-up.md

-# Stepped Up Authentication Example
+### What is Stepped Up Authentication ?

-## Use case:
-When a user is challenged to produce an additional authentication when a certain API accessed by the client, does not have the needed scope.
+While navigating through an application, a user is challenged to produce an additional authentication when a certain API (of higher criticality) accessed by the client, does not have the needed scope.

+Consider the following sequence of events :
+1. A user is logged in to an app using very basic authentication mechanism.
+Say login- password.
+2. The user navigates through the app.
+3. When the user attempts to access a critical resource, he is presented with another authentication step say otp.
+4. The user, after successful authentication, has the needed access token to access the critical resource.

 ```mermaid

 sequenceDiagram